Pedro-Piteira/Blue-Team-Portfolio/README.md

 # Blue-Team-Portfolio
-Defensive security engineer in training.
-This repository documents my blue team projects, labs, measurable performance, and repeatable playbooks so employers and clients can evaluate my skills and growth.

 🚀 Objective

 Become a Blue Team professional capable of detection, response, and threat hunting in both on-prem and cloud environments.
 This repository showcases practical projects, performance metrics, and instructions to reproduce labs.